How to make beats: An in-depth guide to beat production

 Once you’ve determined your tempo, give yourself a pat on the back!
 Your first original beat is officially complete.

-How to expand your beat into a full song
+How to turn your beat into a full song

 Right now, your beat is perhaps just a few seconds long.
 You can easily extend it into something that feels more like a full track by looping or copy-and-pasting the region several times in your DAW’s track view.
 If you do the latter, you can also make some small changes in the MIDI for each region.
 This will help make your extended beat feel less repetitive.